MLatCezeaux/intro_numpy/README.md

 ## 2. Typical use cases in high energy physics

-This second part, detailed in [this notebook](notebook_section2), presents few typical standard computations in HEP based on multi-dimensional data using `numpy`.
+This second part, detailed in the notebook [GenericNumpyForHEP.ipynb](GenericNumpyForHEP.ipynb), presents few typical standard computations in HEP based on multi-dimensional data using `numpy`.
 The playground here is a sample of 1.5 million random "observations", each made of ten 3D vectors $(r_{0}, ..., r_{9})$ with $r_{i}=(x,y,z)$.
 One can think of ten positions in space or ten light RGB colors.
 First, the concept presented in the introduction are used with this `ndarray`, and then more complex computations are discussed such as:
    + distances between all $(r_{i}, r{j})$ pairs
    + distribution of $|r_{i}|^2$ for only few selected $r$ among the 10 $r_{i}$ (defined)
    +